ianabel/meq/README.md

 This is a fully-featured Free Boundary Grad-Shafranov solver, based on the Hybridized Discontinuous Galerkin algorithm of Sanchez-Vizuet & Solano described [here](https://arxiv.org/pdf/1712.04148).

+MEQ is built upon the MFEM finite element library, produced by Lawrence Livermore National Laboratory.
+The hybridizeable discontinuous galerkin implementation in MFEM is due to T. Horvath, S. Rhebergen, and A. Sivas from the University of Waterloo.

 ## Getting Started

 To run